bhaavanaa/bhaavanaa.github.io/_posts/2020-03-09-home-they-brought.md

 ---
 layout: post
-title: Deep Learning for CoURse And Teaching Evaluation and Review,
+title: Deep Learning for CoURse And Teaching Evaluation and Review
 ---